derivia/study-notes/notes/WEB.md

 #### Linked Lists

-Learn how and when linked lists should be used.

 * [ ] [Wikipedia - Linked list](https://en.wikipedia.org/wiki/Linked_list)
 * [ ] [Introduction to Linked Lists](https://www.studytonight.com/data-structures/introduction-to-linked-list)
 * [ ] [Linked Lists in JavaScript](https://codeburst.io/linked-lists-in-javascript-es6-code-part-1-6dd349c3dcc3)
 * [ ] [The Little Guide of Linked List in JavaScript](https://hackernoon.com/the-little-guide-of-linked-list-in-javascript-9daf89b63b54)

 #### Graphs

-Learn how and when graphs should be used.

 * [ ] [Wikipedia - Graph theory](https://en.wikipedia.org/wiki/Graph_theory)
 * [ ] [Implementation of Graph in JavaScript](https://www.geeksforgeeks.org/implementation-graph-javascript/)